-If a student is eligible for the Post 9-11 GI Bill Yellow Ribbon program, the Law School will award up to 10 students with a maximum amount up to $15,000 Yellow Ribbon Grant and this same amount of up to $15,000 will be matched by the VA not to exceed tuition.
-Please note that if you apply/applied for financial aid and were awarded a Law School scholarship, the Law School's matching Yellow Ribbon Grant for $15,000 will replace the Law School's previously awarded scholarship (if awarded) as long as the student remains Yellow Ribbon eligible.
-The maximum amount awarded is contingent upon what the 2013-2014 maximum in-state charge per credit hour is as listed on the VA website (please refer to the State of Illinois) and how many units the student actually enrolls in for each term of their enrollment period.
+If a student is eligible for the Post 9-11 GI Bill Yellow Ribbon program, the Law School will award that student with a maximum amount up to $15,000 Yellow Ribbon Grant and this same amount of up to $15,000 will be matched by the VA not to exceed tuition and required fees.
+Please note that if you apply/applied for financial aid and were awarded a Law School scholarship, the Law School's matching Yellow Ribbon Grant for $15,000 will replace the Law School's previously awarded scholarship as long as the student remains Yellow Ribbon eligible.
+The maximum amount awarded is contingent upon the VA’s published private school cap published on the VA website and a student’s rate of pursuit (full vs part-time).

 Students are responsible for completing any necessary steps as directed by the VA to ensure that Northwestern University receives the Post-9/11 G.I.
 Bill tuition payment and the VA’s portion of the Yellow Ribbon payment.
 Please refer to your Certificate of Eligibility or call 1-888-GIBILL1 (442-4551) to verify that you have completed all necessary steps with the VA.

 For information regarding the Post-9/11 G.I.
 Bill and Yellow Ribbon G.I.
 Education Enhancement Program (Yellow Ribbon Program), please refer to the following links on the Veterans Affairs (VA) website: